A Cheap, Healthy Meal Plan to Feed My Family for $100 for the Week

 Low-Cost Healthy Meal Planning Tips

-Follow these tips for creating a cheap, healthy meal plan each week.
+Follow these tips for creating a healthy meal plan on a budget each week.

 1. Scan the weekly grocery deals

 Proteins, like chicken or beef, tend to be the most costly items on the grocery list, so build a meal plan around items that are on sale.
 Consider seasonal produce, which tends to be cheaper, like asparagus in the spring and fresh berries in the summer.

 Keep a stock of cheap staples like eggs and canned tuna that can be used in multiple meals throughout the week.
 Hard-boiled eggs add protein to your morning avocado toast or your kid's lunchbox.
 Canned tuna becomes an easy meal-prep filling for lunch wraps and doubles as melts for a quick dinner.
 When shopping, keep an eye out for deals and stock up when stuff goes on sale.